codeguy/php-the-right-way/_posts/01-06-01-Vagrant.md

 - [Puphpet][puphpet]: simple GUI to set up virtual machines for PHP development. **Heavily focused in PHP**.
 Besides local VMs, can be used to deploy to cloud services as well.
 The provisioning is made with Puppet.
 - [Protobox][protobox]: is a layer on top of vagrant and a web GUI to setup virtual machines for web development.
 A single YAML document controls everything that is installed on the virtual machine.
+- [Phansible][phansible]: provides an easy to use interface that helps you generate Ansible Playbooks for PHP based projects.

 [vagrant]: http://vagrantup.com/
 [puppet]: http://www.puppetlabs.com/